-Financial services firms are under considerable regulatory pressure to have their data in order.
+Financial service firms are under considerable regulatory pressure to keep their data in order.
 Systemically important banks need to comply with the BCBS 239 regulation, published in January 2013, to strengthen risk data aggregation capabilities and internal risk reporting practices.
-And compliance with the harmonized EU General Data Protection Regulation (GDPR) is mandatory for them starting 25 May 2018, as is the case for any other organization processing data of EU residents.
+Compliance with the harmonized EU General Data Protection Regulation (GDPR) is mandatory for them starting 25 May 2018, as is the case for any other organization processing data of EU residents.

-The need to sustain compliance with these new regulations, and ward off the substantive noncompliance fines, created the momentum for our client to launch a data governance program and set up a department dedicated to managing data throughout the entire organization.
-The primary challenge faced by this new unit was to identify and deploy the technologies needed to inventory and document existing data and to keep that inventory up to date.
+The need to sustain compliance with these new regulations and to ward off the substantive noncompliance fines, created the momentum for our client to launch a data governance program and set up a department dedicated to managing data throughout the entire organization.
+The primary challenge faced by this new unit was to identify and deploy the technologies needed to structure and document existing data and to keep that inventory up to date.

 We opted for a twofold approach to support our client in resolving this challenge.
 Starting from what is minimally required to sustain compliance with the BCBS 239 and GDPR regulations, we identified the Collibra technology needed to build an adequate solution.
-But then we also started looking into how the return on the substantial investment in Collibra data governance technology could be maximized.
+But secondly, we also started to explore how to maximize the return on the substantial investment in Collibra data governance technology.

 Thriving on the entrepreneurial spirit in the newly established data department, we encouraged our client to take a hands-on approach.
-Implementing data governance practices is a continuous work in progress.
-While validation obviously remains essential, implementing “the best as we know today” and then continuing to improve is vital to delivering results in time.
+Implementing data governance practices is a continuous work.
+While validation obviously remains essential, implementing “the best as we know today” solution and continuing to improve is vital to delivering results in time.

 With over 400,000 reports produced on a yearly basis, traceability of these reports and the related data was an essential issue for our client given the need for regulatory compliance.
 Using Collibra, a data communication platform including a data help desk and featuring workflows to manage data across the enterprise, we built a solution that enables our client to capture traceability.
 That could be achieved by linking our client’s data sources, business applications, data quality tools, metadata, reference data and data policies into a single system – putting in place the backbone of an active data governance approach.